hello-nrfcloud/backend/features/FOTABundles.feature.md

 Given I have the fingerprint for a `PCA20065` device in `fingerprint`

-And this nRF Cloud API is queued for a `GET /v1/firmwares` request
+And this nRF Cloud API request is queued for a `GET /v1/firmwares` request

 ```
 HTTP/1.1 200 OK